publicdocs/uscode/assets/md/titles/usc38/us/usc/t38/ptIII/ch31/m__us_usc_t38_s3108.md

             (B) such Consumer Price Index for the 12-month period preceding the 12-month period described in subparagraph (A).

-        (4) A veteran entitled to a subsistence allowance under this chapter and educational assistance under chapter 33 of this title may elect to receive payment from the Secretary in lieu of an amount otherwise determined by the Secretary under this subsection in an amount equal to the applicable monthly amount of basic allowance for housing payable under [section 403 of title 37][/us/usc/t37/s403] for a member with dependents in pay grade E–5 residing in the military housing area that encompasses all or the majority portion of the ZIP code area in which is located the institution providing  <sup>\[1\]</sup>  <sup><sup> 1 So in original.
-Probably should be followed by “the”. </sup></sup>  rehabilitation program concerned.
+        (4) A veteran entitled to a subsistence allowance under this chapter and educational assistance under chapter 33 of this title may elect to receive payment from the Secretary in lieu of an amount otherwise determined by the Secretary under this subsection in an amount equal to the applicable monthly amount of basic allowance for housing payable under [section 403 of title 37][/us/usc/t37/s403] for a member with dependents in pay grade E–5 residing in the military housing area that encompasses all or the majority portion of the ZIP code area in which is located the institution providing the rehabilitation program concerned.

     (c)